Canonical URLs: A Beginner's Guide to Canonical Tags

 infographic divided into three vertical sections, each representing a negative impact of duplicate content on SEO

-This helps ensure the version you want is the one shown in search results (and the one searchers access).
-Which can lead to higher click-through and conversion rates.
+Using canonical tags correctly helps Google understand your site’s structure and identify the best version of a duplicated page to ensure the version you want is the one shown in search results and accessed by searchers, potentially leading to higher click-through and conversion rates.

-Plus, Google consolidates the ranking power of alternate pages to canonical URLs.
+Additionally, Google consolidates the ranking power of alternate pages to canonical URLs.

 an illustration of backlinks, alternate URLs and canonical URLs connection